urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 By: Nathan Byer and Mason Fidino

 In this tutorial, we will go over some basics of how to use GitHub.
-Throughout, we will focus on the use of GitHub Desktop for repository management, but just remember - **this is just one of a few approaches you can use!** Here are a few notes on this before we proceed:
+Throughout, we will focus on the use of GitHub Desktop Graphical User Interface (GUI) for repository management, but just remember - **this is just one of a few approaches you can use!** Here are a few notes on this before we proceed:

 1. RStudio has native GitHub integration.
 It can be a bit limited in functionality, but can be useful for R-based repository management.
 2. Git has robust command-line utilities, some of which may be needed for more advanced repository management.
 It is also exhaustively documented elsewhere.